ZG089/Re-Malwack/README.md

 > **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**

 ## How to use Re-Malwack

-> [!TIP]
-> - It's not required to use it on terminal if you want to update hosts, by just clicking the action button it will get updated.

 ### 1. Option 1 - Terminal